GoCarrot/carrot-blog/source/_posts/2013-10-09-increasing-login-conversion-rates.markdown

 And here at Carrot we have another tip for you:
 ##### 4. Tell people what they'll get by connecting with Facebook

 When people connect with Facebook they'll get to enjoy your app with their friends!
 If you can, include friend centric features that benefit from a Facebook connection.
-Check out Diamond Dash or Candy Crush Saga to see what even a leaderboard of your friends can do,.
+Check out Diamond Dash or Candy Crush Saga to see what a leaderboard of your friends can do.

 With these tips you'll be well on your way to a high Facebook login conversion rate and increased revenue!